VersionO/ag-codemapper/README.md

 4.  **CLI-Driven Generation**: With the core logic solidified, we generated the `app/agent.py` runner using the ADK 2.0 CLI with the following prompt:

-    > "Use ADK 2.0 to generate the app/agent.py and configuration for ag-codemapper.
+    > Use ADK 2.0 to generate the app/agent.py and configuration for ag-codemapper.
 I have already defined the skills in .agents/, the CONTEXT.md, and the workflow in agent.md.
-Please wire these existing skills into the agent runner to execute the dependency analysis without creating any deployment files."
+Please wire these existing skills into the agent runner to execute the dependency analysis without creating any deployment files.

     *Developers can manually modify the `app/agent.py` runner or the associated configuration files to point to local, private LLM instances (such as Ollama or other self-hosted providers), allowing you to maintain full data sovereignty as your requirements evolve.*